ieb/NmeaApp/README.md

 * [ ] atmosphericPressure is too long
 * [x] Calcs not firing.
 * [x] NMEA0183 sentences were not being parsed correctly for some apps
+* [x] Fix packaging so that serialport and usb are included in the binary.